-Attention is drawn to the possibility that one of the elements of this document may be the subject of patent rights.
+Attention is drawn to the possibility that some of the elements of this document may be the subject of patent rights.
 ISO shall not be held responsible for identifying any or all such patent rights.

-ISO 80000-5 was prepared by Technical Committee ISO/TC 12, Quantities, units, symbols, conversion factors, in collaboration with IEC/TC 25, Quantities and units, and their letter symbols.
+ISO 80000-8 was prepared by Technical Committee ISO/TC 12, Quantities, units, symbols, conversion factors, in collaboration with IEC/TC 25, Quantities and units, and their letter symbols.

-This first edition cancels and replaces the second edition of ISO 31-4:1992 and ISO 31-4:1992/Amd.1:1998.
+This first edition cancels and replaces the second edition of ISO 31-7:1992 and ISO 31-7:1992/Amd.1:1998.
 The major technical changes from the previous standards are the following:

-- the presentation of numerical statements has been changed; - the normative references have been changed; - some quantities concerning moisture have been added at the end of the list of quantities.
+- the presentation of numerical statements has been changed; - the special remarks in the Introduction have been changed; - the normative references have been changed; - some quantities have been added to the list of quantities and some quantities have been deleted.